kamil-jurek/CRDiS/README.md

 ```
 Later `OnlineSimulator` object is being created.
 Online Simulator allows to
 simulate streaming data for the purpose of online algorithm experiments.
-The first parameter is `RulesDetector` object, in case of just detecting changes that
+The first parameter is `RulesGenerator` object, in case of just detecting changes that
 parameter is not required.
 The second parameter is a list of change detector objects.
 Third one is a list of sequences and the fourth one is a list of sequences name.
 The initialized OnlineSimulator is being started by using `run()` method.